 Patients Rest Comfortably During Waismann Method’s Poppy Tea Detox

 The Waismann Method of rapid detox is a safe rapid opiate detox program that has seen great success in treating addiction to poppy tea and other opiates.
 We use medications administered intravenously and these cleanse the opiates from patients’ opiate receptors.
-This takes less than two hours and during it, patients are resting comfortably under general deep sedation.
-When they wake up, they have no conscious awareness that the procedure accelerated the withdrawal phase.
-This management of withdrawal symptoms is key to our success in the field.
+The full treatment usually takes less then a week , where withdrawal symptoms are medically managed, while patients rests comfortably in their private room of a full service accredited hospital.
+This management of withdrawal symptoms is key to our success in the opiate detox field.
 Opiate withdrawal is known to be very intense and many patients fear recovery because they know they must go through it.
 Some programs attempt to manage poppy tea withdrawal by weaning them on opiate substitutes such as methadone and Suboxone.
 We don’t use these because we know they can also be addicting.
 We require that our patients spend 2 to 4 days in the hospital for testing, detox and post-monitoring.
-Patients can choose to return home after this or they may decide to extend recovery in our Domus Retreat aftercare facility.
+Patients are then cared for at our recovery center Domus Retreat for an extra few days, to ensure comfort, safety and effectiveness of the poppy tea detoxification.

 We are here to help.